Ricardicus/raspsite/README.md

+I want to become a better programmer so I develop server running on my raspberry pi.

 # Website
-I want to become a better programmer so I set up a web server on my raspberry pi.

 The website includes different stuff.
 For now it can be used as a cipher, play games or